 Tapped delay line filters

 Tapped-delay line filters (FIR filters) are best to simulate multiple echoes originating from same source.
 Hence they can be used to model multipath scenarios.
-Tapped-Delay-Line (TDL) filters with N number taps can be used to simulate a multipath frequency selective fading channel.
+Tapped-Delay-Line (TDL) filters with number taps can be used to simulate a multipath frequency selective fading channel.
 Frequency selective channels are characterized by time varying nature of the channel.
 For simulating a frequency selective channel, it is mandatory to have N > 1.
 In contrast, if N = 1, it simulates a zero-mean fading channel where all the multipath signals arrive at the receiver at the same time.

 This article is part of the book Wireless Communication Systems in Matlab, ISBN: 978-1720114352 available in ebook (PDF) format (click here) and Paperback (hardcopy) format (click here).

-Let a_n(t) be the associated path attenuation corresponding to the received power P_n(t) and propagation delay \tau_n of the nth path.
+Let be the associated path attenuation corresponding to the received power and propagation delay of the th path.
 In continuous time, the complex path attenuation is given by

 The complex channel response is given by